zaurh/Postgram/README.md

 # This app contains:

+Kotlin

+Jetpack compose

 MVVM

-Firebase Auth
+Firebase Auth (for authentication users)

-Firebase Firestore
+Firebase Firestore (for storing user and message data)

-Firebase Storage
+Firebase Storage (for uploading images and videos.)

-Coil
+Coil (for loading images asynchronous)

-Navigation
+Navigation (for navigating between composables)

-Dagger Hilt
+Dagger Hilt (for dependency injection)